bgunson/obd-socketio/README.md

 Quickly create a [python-socketio](https://pypi.org/project/python-socketio/) server with events corresponding to the [python-OBD](https://pypi.org/project/obd/) API.
 Ideal for controlling an Async connection to a vehicle from a JavaScript socketio client.
 The module provides default events which correspond to python-OBD methods as well as JSON encoding for its types.

-An example use case would be to use the server on a wireless hotspot enabled Raspberry Pi running and be able to interact with the connection from another device in a browser.
+An example use case would be to use the server on a wireless hotspot enabled Raspberry Pi and be able to interact with the connection from another device in a browser.
 You can use the default events which will behave as python-OBD does or build your own custom websocket/OBD2 API.

 ## Installation
 ```